daniftinca/mitblick/README.md

 - Postman (for REST development)

-- npm (for frontend, eg Angular and co.)
+- Node.js (for frontend, eg Angular and co.)

 Google them and you will find them.